Gideon-Foxo/furry-bots/README.md

 ### Limitations and cavorts

-> All server count is 'approximate' given its taking from Discords invites which is not live updating.
+> All server count is 'approximate' given that it is taken from Discords invites which is not live updating.

 > Bot library's maybe be wrong given the nature of development and rewrites.
 Bot library's are only shown if that info can be found out publicly.